socketstream/socketstream/README.md

 SocketStream 0.3 supports multiple ways to send messages to and from the server.
 The most common of which, JSON-over-RPC, is included by default.
 An RPC call can be invoked on the server by calling `ss.rpc()` in the browser.

-For example, let's write a simple server-side function which squares a number.
-Make a file called `server/rpc/app.js` and put this in it:
+For example, let's write a simple server-side function which squares a number:

 ``` javascript
 // server/rpc/app.js